 8. Be interested in what he’s interested in.
 Oh, this is hard for me.
 But I try.
 I ask questions about software programs and graphic design terms, and know a surface amount of information about them, enough to understand what he’s trying to tell me when he wants to talk about work.
 The sci-fi movies are another story.
 I just do my best, knowing that I can enjoy the action and costuming without really understanding the plot (or why anyone would want to watch it!
 Shhhh!)
 We can’t always enjoy things at the same level, but I can appreciate that HE enjoys it.

 9. Say thank you.
+A little gratitude goes a long way in keeping the romance in your marriage.
 For his bringing home a paycheck, helping you with dishes, washing your car.
 A little thanks goes a long way, especially when it’s for something typically done out of duty.

 10. Be mysterious.
 Don’t always talk about yourself.
 Let him find some things out for himself.
 Get a hobby, or read up on a new subject, and spend some time developing yourself in that area.
 Make time to be that interesting woman he first fell in love with.